SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    include a floating-point calculation in a string and to include someone’s name in a greeting.

-Use three double quotes (``"""``) for strings that take up multiple lines.
+Use three double quotation marks (``"""``) for strings that take up multiple lines.
-Indentation at the start of each quoted line is removed, as long as it matches the indentation of the closing quote.
+Indentation at the start of each quoted line is removed, as long as it matches the indentation of the closing quotation marks.
 For example:

 .. testcode:: guided-tour-compiled